 Decatur City Schools

-After a great deal of input from stakeholder groups, Decatur City Schools said it is looking into three scenarios for the fall.
+After a great deal of input from stakeholder groups, Decatur City Schools said during a July 14 board meeting that it will start the year virtually.

 For a full breakdown of the plan, click here.